Brad Hills

 Bradley Hills (born 10 March 2004) an English professional footballer who plays as a centre-back for Stockport County.

 Club career

 Born in Norwich, Hills began his career with Norwich City, signing a new three-year contract in November 2022.
 He moved on loan to Accrington Stanley in July 2023.
 He was "ever present" at the start of the season, scoring his first senior goal on 25 October 2023, and having an "impressive" start to the season.
 At the end of the campaign he was voted Player of the Year by the club's supporters.

+Stockport County

 In February 2025 he moved on loan to Stockport County.
 In August 2025, he returned to Stockport on a permanent five-year contract.
+He suffered an ACL injury in March 2026, ruling him out for the "foreseeable future".
+He was named as the club's Young Player of the Season for the 2025–26 season.

 International career

 On 7 June 2024, Hills made his England U20 debut during a 2–1 win over Sweden at Stadion ŠRC Sesvete.